Frequently Asked Questions

 Maintaining a focus on student and employee health, UW Oshkosh will return to holding in-person classes at normal capacity without physical distancing requirements.
 Student housing options will continue to be available in a safe and responsible manner, and in-person events will return without a need for reduced capacity or physical distancing requirements.

-Unvaccinated individuals must still wear a face covering while inside University buildings or while attending any University-sponsored event.
+All individuals must wear a face covering while inside University buildings.
 The University will continue to evaluate this rule and other restrictions primarily based on the percentage of the UWO community that has submitted proof of COVID-19 vaccination.